 Cisco Networking Academy CCNA Security course provides a next step to build upon the concepts and skills acquired in the four Cisco Networking Academy CCNA courses.
-It is for individuals who want to enhance their CCNA-level skill set and help meet the growing demand for network security professionals.
-It covers network security principles, tools, and configuration practices to enhance network security.
+It is for individuals who want to enhance their CCNA-level skill set and help meet the growing demand for network security principles, tools, and configuration practices to enhance network security.
 Students will acquire the skills needed to design, implement, and support network security.